-Therefore, to test anything on a Pantheon environment, it had to be merged into master.
-This required merging untested, incomplete, and/or unreviewed code into master, then stumbling over others while fixing it in subsequent commits on master.
+Therefore, to test anything on a Pantheon environment, it had to be merged.
+This required merging untested, incomplete, and/or unreviewed code into the default branch, then stumbling over others while fixing it in subsequent commits on a single branch.
 There’s a word for that: Subversion

 I git, therefore I branch.
 Copiously.
 Pantheon now embraces this (whether you use git-flow, or any other branching strategy).

 As Pantheon describes:

 Multidev saves large projects from death by a thousand local environments.
 Think of it as Google Docs for Drupal website development.

 Multidev allows a full Pantheon environment to be spun up for any branch head.

 I can have an environment on devel for the current sprint, on feature_redesign, or for bugfix_solr.
 I can test the branch, then merge it when the code is finished, reviewed, and releasable.

 This is exactly what I’ve been waiting for, not merely to satisfy my philosophical minutiae, but also because Pantheon is a very fine-tuned and somewhat non-standard platform.
 Code that works on my Ubuntu box may not always work on Pantheon.
 This feature eliminates that inconsistency.
 Pantheon’s Josh Koenig details these benefits on their blog.